isaacLepley/Alimus-Public/campaign-overview.md

 - *Call of Cthulu* and other works by H.P.
 Lovecraft.

+- Informational podcasts and videos, including those by *The Dungeoncast*, *Dungeon Dad*, *Pointy Hat*, *Roll for Lore*, and many others.

+- TTRPG actual plays and inspired material, including *Cr

 - Real-world mythology including Norse, Chinese, Greek, and Roman, and a plentitude of fictional material inspired by these stories.